gw67-alt/TEXT_OS/README.md

-cin >>, acts as getline, perhaps an oversimplification...
+cin >> input, acts as getline, perhaps an oversimplification...

 limitations are: cin cannot directly accept int, use atoi

-TODO fix real hardware implementation glitch, works on vmware!
+SATA read/write data works on VMware and real hardware.

+TODO: implement a filesystem